kmishraa/My_Portfolio/README.md

 # My_Portfolio
-This is a project made by using HTML,CSS and JS
+This is a project made by using HTML, CSS and JS.